The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Introduction

-Bayesian statistical methods for signal detection have also been developed.
-But methods like the Empirical Bayes Gamma Mixture/ Gamma-Poisson shrinker or the Bayesian confidence propagation neural network are Bayesian extensions of disproportionality measures used to obtain signals from spontaneous reporting databases \citep{bansal2025} which do not consider the time of the event occurrence. \\
+Prior knowledge regarding the distribution parameters of the generating process (e.g. mean time of occurrence of an event) might be incorporated into the development of a test using a Bayesian approach.
+Bayesian statistical methods like the Empirical Bayes Gamma Mixture, also called Gamma-Poisson shrinker, or the Bayesian confidence propagation neural network are extensions of disproportionality measures used to obtain signals from spontaneous reporting databases.\citep{bansal2025, PrietoMerino2011BayesianPharmacovigilance} These, in turn, do not consider the time of the event occurrence. \\

-The objective of this work is to combine an assumption of temporal process with the incorporation of prior knowledge about distribution parameters of this process in the development of Bayesian Weibull shape parameter tests.
-To do so, we will generalize the proposed power generalized Weibull shape parameter (PgWSP) test by \citet{sauzet2022} into a Bayesian framework to develop and tune an HDI+ROPE type test of signal detection. \\
+This article aims to combine the assumption of a temporal process and the incorporation of prior knowledge about distribution parameters of this process.
+To do so, we will generalize the power generalized Weibull shape parameter (pWSP) test proposed by Sauzet and Cornelius \cite{sauzet2022} into a Bayesian framework to develop and tune an HDI+ROPE\cite{kruschke2018} type test (a Bayesian equivalent of a hypothesis test) of signal detection which we call the Bayesian Power generalized Weibull shape parameter (BPgWSP) test. \\

-The remaining article is structured as follows.
-In section \ref{sec:method} the theoretical concept of the Bayesian PgWSP (BPgWSP) test is presented.
-In section \ref{sec:simulation_study}, we conduct a simulation study to tune the parameters defining the BPgWSP test in a chosen framework of simulation scenarios.
-Finally, in section \ref{sec:casestudy}, we apply our tuned BPgWSP test to data on women prescribed with bisphosphonates from the The Health Improvement Network (THIN) \citep{THINwebsite} database in a case study.